-Dr. Jose Luis Araux David G. Nelissen Carolyn A. Twyman Edward G. Garcia, Jr. Anthony T. Stafford, Sr.
+Edward G. Garcia, Jr. Anthony T. Stafford, Sr. Dr. Randall Freeman Dr. Jose Luis Araux David G. Nelissen

-District Administration

-Grant Bennett Superintendent

-Candace Reines

-Deputy Superintendent of Business
+District Administration Grant Bennett Superintendent Candace Reines Deputy Superintendent of Business Services Dr. Charles Newman, Ed.D

-Services

-Dr. Marilyn Saucedo

-Assistant Superintendent

-Educational Services

-Kirk Skorpanich

-Assistant Superintendent
+Assistant Superintendent Educational Services

-Human Resources
+Kirk Skorpanich Assistant Superintendent Human Resources

-Joseph Williams

-Executive Director of Technology
+Joseph Williams Executive Director of Technology

-School Description Principal's Message
+Principal's Message

 Paloma is growing in a number of ways.
 Our student population is over 3100.
 We are currently using every possible classroom space and are figuring out ways to creatively house various support personnel.
-The growth will continue for the foreseeable future and will impact the facilities until High School 4 is constructed.
-Plans are in motion to deal with this increased student population, including an additional classroom building near the J building and an expansion of walkway space to and from the J building.
-Additionally Paloma is in process of installing solar panels in both staff and student parking lots to reduce our energy consumption.
-Beginning with the 2017-18 school year PVHS has a fully functional Automotive Technology shop, including lifts.
-In addition construction is underway for our new CTE building to focus on our Engineering and Manufacturing programs.
+The growth will continue for the foreseeable future and will impact the facilities until Liberty High School opens in August 2021.
+In December 2018 construction began at Paloma for an additional classroom building near the J building and an expansion of walkway space to and from the J building as well as a new stadium entrance, snack bar, and restroom facilities.
+In the 2018-19 school year PVHS added a fully functional Automotive Technology shop, including lifts and a new CTE building to focus on our Engineering and Manufacturing programs.

 The efforts of our staff and students have not gone unnoticed.
-US News has recognized Paloma Valley High School for the past three years in a row to be a silver award winner in the "Best High Schools" in America.
-This means we are consistently in the top ten percent of high schools in the country.
+PVHS is the only school in PUHSD to make gains in 2018 in both the math and English sections of the California Assessment of Student Performance and Progress (CAASPP).
 This is a result of great instruction by our teachers and hard work by our students.
-We are proud to announce that with the graduating class of 2017 the percentage of PVHS seniors that met A-G requirement for college entrance topped 40% for the first time in school history.
+We are proud to announce that with the graduating class of 2018 the percentage of PVHS seniors that met A-G requirement for college entrance topped 42% for the first time in school history.